adopted-ember-addons/ember-cli-flash/UPGRADING.md

 In previous versions an install-time blueprint would add an import to consuming apps' `tests/test-helper.js` file.

-This was used to disable the async timer functionality when displaying flash messages.
+This was used to disable the timeout functionality where a flash message is removed after a delay.
 For most apps this is a sensible default.

 Most apps with this addon installed will have the following import in their `tests/test-helper.js`: